Terms of use for the UK Tree Care mailing list

 2.3 Courtesy

-Please be polite in the UKTC and respect others points of view and differing levels of knowledge.
+You must be polite at all times and respect others points of view and differing levels of knowledge.
 The intention of the list is the dissemination of tree related knowledge for the mutual benefit of members.
 It should provide for informed debate and not be a forum for bickering.

 2.4 Language

 The UKTC archive is made available to the public and reflects upon the public image of arboriculture as a profession.
 It is also delivered to the inbox of many family computers.
-The use of foul or profane language or personal insults in messages is not acceptable.
+The use of foul or profane language in messages is not acceptable.

 You are responsible for ensuring that your computer is adequately protected against viruses.
 The administrator does not guarantee to check messages sent through the UKTC for viruses and accepts no liability whatsoever for any loss or damage caused by a virus transmitted through the UKTC.